jasonrbriggs/stomp.py/README.rst

 Donate
 ======

-If you find this project vaguely useful, feel free to [buy me a coffee](https://www.paypal.me/jasonrbriggs).
+If you find this project vaguely useful, feel free to `buy me a coffee`_

+.. _`buy me a coffee`: https://www.paypal.me/jasonrbriggs